jinyus/dart_beacon/packages/state_beacon_core/README.md

 #### AsyncValue.unwrap():

-Casts this [AsyncValue] to [AsyncData] and return it's value.
+Casts this [AsyncValue] to [AsyncData] and return its value.
 This will throw an error if the value is not an [AsyncData].

 ```dart
 var name = AsyncData('Bob');